-Fall 2020 Undergraduate Advising
+Spring 2021 Undergraduate Advising

+During the Spring 2021 semester, an academic advisor will be in our Student Services office each business day.
+You can stop by Martin Hall Room 104 or 108 if you need help.
+While the office will be open for drop-ins, longer meetings will still be virtual.
 If you want a virtual meeting with your academic advisor, you can schedule with them using our online appointment system.
 When you schedule, you will receive an email appointment confirmation with a link for a ZOOM meeting.
 This option is best if you have more complicated issues or questions that you need to work through with your advisor.

 You can also email or call your advisor at the address/number listed below their picture.
 All office phones have been forwarded to our personal phones so that we can be available to answer your questions.
 These options might be better for questions that don’t require a meeting and don’t need an immediate answer.
 If you do not know who your advisor is, please check DegreeWorks where it should be listed.

 If your advisor hasn’t gotten back to you within 24 hours (or 48 hours if you email them over the weekend), please email MediaCollegeAdvising@mail.wvu.edu and one of our team members will answer your questions.

 Please note virtual advising appointments for Fall 2021 scheduling will begin in mid-February.
 You will receive an email from your advisor asking you to schedule for your virtual appointment.